Inducing Character-level Structure in Subword-based Language Models with Type-level Interchange Intervention Training: Introduction

 In this paper, we develop a causal intervention-based framework for pushing subword-based models to encode character-level information in their internal representations, in effect teaching them which characters their tokens contain.
 The techniques are based on the interchange intervention training (IIT) method of \citet{geiger2021iit}, which trains neural hidden representations to correspond to variables in a high-level causal model capturing aspects of the task domain.
 We apply IIT at the level of variable \emph{types} (Type-level IIT), which allows us to learn robust, position-independent representations of characters in the hidden states of subword-based models.
 We compare against approaches that tokenize inputs and/or outputs at the character level.

-We introduce a suite of character-level evaluation tasks, summarized in Figure~\ref{fig:tasks}.
+We introduce a suite of character-level evaluation tasks (Figure~\ref{fig:tasks}).
 All of these tasks depend heavily on character-level manipulation of forms, but they differ in terms of how much they (a) involve meaning and (b) depend on the full context of the input string (see Table~\ref{table:task-taxonomy}).
 We find that, for tasks involving only meaning or only context (tasks 1--4), pure character-level modeling is superior.
 However, for the more challenging and intricate tasks that involve both meaning and context (tasks~5 and~6), subword tokenization models prove superior.
 Our Type-level IIT pushes these subword models to represent characters internally, which leads to the best overall models.
-Finally, we show that Type-level IIT leads to subword-based models with human-intepretable internal representations of characters.\footnote{We release our dataset and code at \url{https://github.com/explanare/char-iit}.}
+Finally, we show that Type-level IIT leads to subword-based models with human-interpretable internal representations of characters.\footnote{We release our dataset and code at \url{https://github.com/explanare/char-iit}.}